 College Essay Writing Tutor in New Jersey

 Most students start their college essay knowing it matters but not where to begin.
-The topic can feel too ordinary or too personal, and the result often reads like a resume in story form or something admissions officers have seen many times.
-This is not a writing problem but a direction problem, which David helps students solve across Hackettstown and Northern New Jersey.
-He works privately with students to develop a genuine voice and a memorable angle, so the essay reflects a real person, whether in person in Hackettstown or virtually across New Jersey.
+The topic feels too ordinary or too personal, and the first draft reads like a resume in story form, something admissions officers have seen a thousand times.
+That is not a writing problem; it is a direction problem.
+David coaches students one-on-one through the personal statement, Common App essay, and every supplement, until the writing sounds like a real person with something to say.
+In person in Hackettstown, or virtually with families across New Jersey.

 Where Students Have Been Accepted After Working With David